Everyone wants to save money and budget better, but now you can do it twice as fast with the best budgeting apps for college students.

 Sometimes, saving money for the future or a major purchase requires a little personal finance triage first.
 If that's the case, the Credit Karma app is a good starting point for anybody who wants to find out where they stand credit-wise and get some practical tips for improving it, saving money on ordinary expenses while you do so.

-Let's take a look at 4 apps that could help to put you on a more secure financial path and give your savings account a well needed boost.
+Let's take a look at 4 apps that could help to put you on a more secure financial path and give your savings account a well-needed boost.

 11. Long Game

 Making the most of your income over a lifetime requires you to play the “long game” — hence the name of this app.
 Long Game is a fully featured savings account that rewards you with cash and cryptocurrency rewards.
 Saving money in your account earns you playing time in fun, interactive games and the chance to earn additional cash prizes.
 You can withdraw your money anytime, just like a regular savings account.
-Click here for 1000 bonus coins to get you started.
+Click here for $5 bonus to get you started.